-Following highway crashes, falls to a lower level is the second leading preventable fatal workplace event and the third leading event resulting in cases with days away from work.
-In 2017, 713 workers died and 47,180 were injured.
+Following highway crashes and intentional injuries by persons, falls to a lower level is the third leading fatal workplace event and the fourth leading event resulting in cases with days away from work.
+In 2018, 615 workers died and 52,510 were injured.
 This category applies to injuries when all of the following factors are true:

 - The injury was produced by impact between the injured person and the source of injury

 - The injured person’s movement produced the injury

 - The motion of the person and the force of impact were generated by gravity

 - The point of contact with the source of the injury was lower than the surface supporting the person at the inception of the fall